The start of the Great War

 Soldiers in the trenches, ready to go “over the top.”

-Once out of the trenches, soldiers had to make a mad charge towards the enemy trenches and their machine gun fire.
+Once out of the trenches, soldiers had to make a mad charge towards the enemy trenches.

 The “no man's land” between the trenches.